kiwiheretic/logos-v2/README.md

 Haven't yet tracked down what causes this.

 * Configuration

+To be written

 * Dependencies

+  * Twisted 14.0
+  * Django 1.7
+  * Python 2.7
+  * django-registration-redux 1.1
+  * psutil 2.1.3
+  * zope.interface 4.1.1

 * Database configuration

+Very little.
+Uses sqlite3.

 * How to run tests

+Still to come

 * Deployment instructions

 ### Contribution guidelines ###

 * Writing tests

+Open to suggestions

 * Code review
 * Other guidelines

 ### Who do I talk to? ###

 * Repo owner or admin

+kiwiheretic (at) myself (dot) com

 * Other community or team contact